 Being active has other benefits too: It can help you sleep better, feel more energetic, and be less stressed.

 Now are you motivated to give exercise a try?
 Here are a few simple steps you can take to start building your brain power through fitness.

 So you can't run a mile right now.
 No sweat.
 You don't even have to make running your goal.
 Studies show that just 20 minutes of walking before a test improved students' scores -- whether or not they were fit when they started.

-Be truthful with yourself about what you can do without stress.
-Setting a short-term goal that's easy to measure will keep you motivated to do it.
-With each success, you'll be building your confidence, too.
+Be truthful with yourself about what you can do.
+A short-term goal that's easy to measure will keep you motivated to do it.
+With each success, you'll build your confidence, too.

 Hitting the gym or the treadmill before class can do wonders for your grades.
-A high school in Naperville, Ill., implemented first-period PE classes for everyone and saw math scores improve by 20% and reading scores improve significantly as well.
+A high school in Naperville, IL, scheduled first-period PE classes for everyone and saw math scores improve by 20% and reading scores go up, too.